The Oscars

 • 57 year-old Australian actor Guy Pearce (with his first nomination) for his role as industrialist Harrison Lee Van Buren, who became the benefactor of immigrant Laszlo (Adrien Brody), in The Brutalist

-• 46 year-old Jeremy Strong (with his first nomination) for his role as cutthroat attorney Roy Cohn, one of Donald Trump's early and ruthless mentors or fixers, in the origin story The Apprentice
+• 46 year-old Jeremy Strong (with his first nomination) for his role as cutthroat attorney Roy Cohn, one of Donald Trump's (Sebastian Stan) early and ruthless mentors or fixers, in the origin story The Apprentice

 The Best Supporting Actress Category: